Introduction

 It is gentle.

-It is very popular for sleep and stress.
+It is very popular for improving sleep and reducing stress.

 Why people like it: